5jt/dyalog-cookbook/manuscript/16 Creating SetUp.exe with Inno.md

 Conclusion
 ----------

-Although Inno is significantly easier to master than the top dog Wix is offers a large array of features and options.
-This chapter is just scratching the surface, but it should be enough to get you going.
+Although Inno is significantly easier to master than the top dog Wix, it provides a large selection of features and options.
+This chapter only scratches the surface, but it will get you going.

 [^wix]:<http://wixtoolset.org/>:
 Windows Installer